simondotsh/simondotsh.github.io/_posts/2022-06-06-bloodhound-contains-edge.md

 <img src="/assets/img/bh-contains-edge/gpo-path-da.png" width="70%"/>

-The GPO `GPO ROOT@AD.LOCAL` is linked at the root of the domain, but is not enforced as denoted by the dotted `GpLink` edge.
+The GPO `GPO ROOT@AD.LOCAL` is linked at the root of the domain, but is not enforced as denoted by the dotted `GPLink` edge.
 This signifies that if a domain or OU in the path blocks GPO inheritance, it will not go down to the object that we wish to compromise, which would also be shown in the graph with a dotted `Contains` edge.
 Note that this is an entirely different concept than ACE inheritance, and typically does not matter much due to the possibility to enforce the GPO, resulting in a complete disregard of any blocked inheritance.
 In this demonstration, it is safe to ignore the state of the link, but is worth understanding.

 Further down the path, the domain contains the well-known container `USERS@AD.LOCAL` that itself contains the group `DOMAIN ADMINS@AD.LOCAL`.
 Therefore, the `Contains` edges allow us to map that due to the GPO being linked at the root of the domain, it can use a filter that would apply to the members of the group that we want to compromise.